cesaSalaam/weather-forecast/README.md

 # weather-forecast
-This application shows how to get data from a website using its html code
+This application shows how to get data from a website using its html code. implements
+NSURL sessions